-- Present the supporting documents in the same order listed in the cover letter and outlined in EOIR-31A. - Clearly title/label documents and make sure they match how titles are listed in the cover letter. - OLAP and USCIS prefer applications to be submitted via email.
-You can email your application to OLAP at R-A-Info@usdoj.gov and copy your USCIS District Director on the email to OLAP for ease of submission.
-To locate the USCIS District Director with jurisdiction over your office location(s), you can visit the USCIS website at https://www.uscis.gov/scams-fraud-and-misconduct/avoid-scams/become-an-authorized-provider.
+- Present the supporting documents in the order listed in the cover letter/outlined in EOIR-31A. - Clearly title/label documents and make sure they match how titles are listed in the cover letter. - The DOJ R & A Program and USCIS prefer applications to be submitted via email.
+You can email your application to the DOJ R & A Program at R-A-Info@usdoj.gov and copy your USCIS District Director on the email for ease of submission.
+To locate the USCIS District Director with jurisdiction over your office location(s), visit the USCIS website. - OLAP usually sends confirmation of submission.
+If you did not receive a confirmation email, contact R&A program to confirm receipt of your application.
+Make sure to save a copy of this confirmation to demonstrate proof of submission prior to expiration of accreditation.